Hampshire students engage with Asian Studies through a variety of lenses.

 These include anthropology, Chinese language, economics, environmental studies, ethnography, film and photography, history, international relations, literature, music, politics, and religion studies.
 Geographically, Asian Studies at Hampshire encompasses China, Japan, Southeast Asia, South Asia, Tibet, and Asian American studies.

 Asian Studies and Asian American Studies in the Five College Consortium allows Hampshire students to pursue a wide variety of courses in nearly all geographical areas of Asia and Asian America, including many Asian languages.
 Through Hampshire College and Five College courses, Hampshire students are able to develop an interdisciplinary Asian Studies concentration with both breadth and depth.

-Through a recent grant from the Henry Luce Foundation, Hampshire College has particularly encouraged the study of Asia and the environment, creating links between Asian Studies and the natural sciences, the Hampshire Farm Center, and Hampshire's innovative Farm, Food, and Sustainability Institute.
+Through a recent grant from the Henry Luce Foundation, Hampshire College has particularly encouraged the study of Asia and the environment, creating links between Asian Studies and the natural sciences and the Hampshire Farm Center.
 Student work in these interdisciplinary areas is encouraged and supported with a variety of resources.